bamlab/dev-standards/scrum/timebox.s.md

 ### Good example of a report:

-The ticket : (3) [TIMEBOX - 3H] As an admin, when a customer is on the last page of the report and clicks on SEND, I see his appointment updated on the CRM.
+The ticket : (3) [TIMEBOX - 3H] As an admin, when a customer is on the last page of the report and clicks on SEND, I see their appointment updated on the CRM.

 ---